 Life is full of difficult choices, and it is often the willingness to make these hard choices that set successful and happy people apart.

-Making hard choices requires us to be honest with ourselves and to prioritize what truly matters to us.
+Making hard choices requires us to be honest with ourselves and prioritize what truly matters.

-True freedom means more than just having money and time.
-It also means being free from our own beliefs, fears, and doubts, as well as being free from things that others expect of us.
+True freedom means more than having money and time.
+It also means being free from our own beliefs, fears, and doubts and from what others expect of us.